soupi/learn-haskell-blog-generator/src/12-faq.md

 marketplace [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell).

-The Haskell extension uses [haskell-language-server](https://github.com/haskell/haskell-language-server) which can be install via [GHCup](https://www.haskell.org/ghcup/) or even via the Haskell extension itself.
+The Haskell extension uses [haskell-language-server](https://github.com/haskell/haskell-language-server) which can be installed via [GHCup](https://www.haskell.org/ghcup/) or even via the Haskell extension itself.

 There are [other options](https://github.com/soupi/haskell-study-plan#tools) of course if this setup isn't your jam.